rongluuu/janna-s-encouragement-bot/README.md

 # janna-s-encouragement-bot
  Feeling down?
-Talk to me and i'll make you feel better! :)
+Talk to me and I'll make you feel so so so much better! :)

  print("Title of program: Encouragement Bot") print()